RudraveerMandal/POGchain/docs/software/admin.md

 An improper plan may cause issues such as:

-  * nodes missing consensus (aka "getting stuck"), and having to use history to rejoin
+  * nodes missing validation (aka "getting stuck"), and having to use history to rejoin
   * network reconfiguration taking effect at a non deterministic time (causing fees to change ahead of schedule for example)

 For more information look at [`docs/versioning.md`](../versioning.md).